oroinc/documentation/backend/entities/data-grids/index.rst

         }
     }

-The view can be very simple if you extend the ``@OroUI/actions/index.html.twig`` template:
+The view can be straightforward if you extend the ``@OroUI/actions/index.html.twig`` template:

 .. code-block:: html+jinja
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/index.html.twig